BIOLOGY 1A & 1AL

 To be enrolled in Biology 1A and/or 1AL, students must have completed both Chemistry 1A (or 1AD) and Chemistry 1AL with a C- or better grade.
 Any other course(s) or exam which confers equivalence to Chemistry 1A(D)/1AL (fulfills prerequisites, at minimum, for enrollment in Chemistry 3A and 3AL courses are acceptable (such as Chemistry 4A, courses from another school, a 4 or 5 score on the Chemistry AP test, sufficient score on the IB HL Chemistry exam, etc.).
 Chemistry 3A or 12A (formerly 112A) are recommended.

 For equivalent courses from other schools or exams, documentation of grades/scores in those courses/exams must be provided.
-The equivalent courses must fulfill the requirements to enroll in Chemistry 3A and 3AL to apply (both the lecture component and lab component must be completed).
+The equivalent courses must fulfill the requirements to enroll in Chemistry 3A and 3AL to apply (both the lecture component and lab component must be completed prior to the start of Summer classes).
 AP exam credit is available to us within the student records for UC Berkeley students, but the score received is not readily available.

 Students who do not (or will not prior to the start of classes) fulfill the prerequisites are not to enroll.
 Students who have not completed the minimum chemistry prerequisites by the beginning of the semester may be dropped from enrollment at any time.

 Students must have already received a passing grade in the prerequisite classes prior to the beginning of class instruction for the enrolling term.
 Students enrolled in Chemistry 1A(D)/1AL (or 4A) at the time of enrollment (during the previous term) will have their grade confirmed after their current class ends for enrollment in the following term.

 It is not sufficient to be enrolled in Chem 1A(D)/1AL (or 4A) during the Summer along with Biology 1A/1AL.